-I put at your disposal a new kind of tabs that also include the rhythm.
+I use a new kind of tabs VERY simples that include rhythm.

 "Oh!
 Susanna" is a minstrel song by Stephen Foster (1826–1864), first published in 1848.
 It is among the most popular American songs ever written.
 Members of the Western Writers of America choose it as one of the Top 100 Western songs of all time.
 In 1st position with a D harmonica.

-A very tipical blues .
+A very typical blues .
 That's what you need if you're not yet used to the standard 12 bars blues and want to practice.
 You'll see very easily the chords changes.

 A very tipical blues .
 That's what you need if you're not yet used to the standard 12 bars blues and want to practice.
 You'll see very easily the chords changes.
 With some bends!